Srikanth (actor, born 1979): Career

-2002-2009: Debut and breakthrough
+2002–2009: Debut and breakthrough

 Looking to step into an acting career after beginning as a model, Srikanth was coached acting skills by then-assistant directors such as Vetrimaaran and Mysskin in the early 2000s.
 Srikanth was selected to play the lead role in Kathir's Kadhal Virus (2002) and spent a year preparing for the film, before being replaced by fellow newcomer Richard.
 He was then considered to make his acting debut through Jeeva's 12B, but the role went to another newcomer Shaam.
 Further potential projects directed by Bharathiraja and K. Balachander also did not work out, before he was cast by Sasi in Roja Kootam (2002), after the original lead actor had opted out.
 After the film's success, he became popularly known as Roja Kootam Srikanth for a while.

 Srikanth then featured in another successful venture April Madhathil (2002) alongside Sneha followed by Manasellam (2003).
-He won the Tamil Nadu State Film Award Special Prize for his role in Parthiban Kanavu (2003), directed by Karu Pazhaniappan.
+He won the Tamil Nadu State Film Award Special Prize for his role in Parthiban Kanavu (2003) opposite Sneha, directed by Karu Pazhaniappan.
 Srikanth's straight Telugu film was Rasool Ellore's directorial debut Okariki Okaru under the stage name of Sriram to avoid confusion with established star Meka Srikanth.
 The film received positive reviews upon release with one critic noting that "He did a sensible portrayal of the role".
-His first release of 2004 was Varnajalam, followed by Bose, in which he was paired with Sneha for the second time after April Maadhathil.
+His first release of 2004 was Varnajalam, followed by Bose, in which he was paired with Sneha for the third time after April Maadhathil and Parthiban Kanavu.
 Kana Kandaen (2005) directed by K. V. Anand, with the Malayalam actor Prithviraj in his first Tamil role.
 Srikanth and Prithviraj gave a good performance also.
 The film was followed by Oru Naal Oru Kanavu (2005) and Bambara Kannaley (2005).
 In 2006, he acted in the film Mercury Pookkal, and Uyir.
 Behindwoods wrote: "Sri has come up with an excellent performance of a man lost in this juggernaut of emotions."
-TSV Hari at Rediff.com responded negatively to Kizhakku Kadalkarai Salai, noting a thin script and "meaningless songs".
+TSV Hari at Rediff.com responded negatively to Kizhakku Kadarkarai Salai, noting a thin script and "meaningless songs".
 This was the third film and last collaboration between the director S. S. Stanley and Srikanth after April Maadhathil and Mercury Pookkal.
 His next film was Aadavari Matalaku Arthale Verule, a Telugu film directed by Tamil director Selvaraghavan.
-Srikanth play the second lead role after Telugu actor Venkatesh Daggubati.
+Srikanth play the second lead role after Telugu actor Venkatesh.
 This was followed by Vallamai Tharayo (2008), Poo (2008) and Indira Vizha (2009).